 March for Our Lives’ website asserts their mission, “to harness the power of young people across the country to fight for sensible gun violence prevention policies that save lives.”

-Hogg began his speech by describing the scene at his high school when the fatal shooting occurred.
+Hogg began his speech by outlining the scene at his high school when the fatal shooting occurred.
 He described being in his classroom and film-interviewing students, as no one knew what would happen next.
 Hogg noted that the thing he remembered most from the day was the crying.
 He described hearing his sister wailing on the way home from the school, mourning after the horrors she and so many others had seen.

 Soon, the group came up with an idea to have students walk out of their schools across the country to protest gun violence and feeling unsafe in their communities.
 Millions of students participated in the walk-out on March 14, 2018.
 This inspired the next part of their movement: a march.
 March for Our Lives was created with the idea to “protest gun violence and demand peace.”
 Starting with around 10 marches, there ended up being 800 marches around the world on March 24, 2018.
-There was a March for Our Lives that occurred in D.C.
-Hogg described the small group’s hope for around 90 people to show up.
+There was a March for Our Lives march that occurred in Washington, D.C.
+Hogg described the small group’s hope for around 90 people to attend.
 They were shocked when 800,000 people showed up.

 “That’s when we knew, things are gonna change,” Hogg said.